“Hi just wondering how much my four year old should know. What are the things they need to know when starting prep?”

 - Threading beads or pasta onto string to make jewellery.

-- Using tweezers to pick up and sort colored pompoms.
+- Using tweezers to pick up and sort coloured pompoms.

 - Using play dough to make 3D objects.